ImpersonateAnonymousToken function (securitybaseapi.h)

 If the function fails, the return value is zero.
 To get extended error information, call GetLastError.

-An error of ACCESS_DENIED may indicate that the token is for a restricted process.
+An error of ACCESS_DENIED might indicate that the token is for a restricted process.
 Use OpenProcessToken and IsTokenRestricted to check if the process is restricted.
+ACCESS_DENIED is also returned if the thread handle lacks right access to THREAD_IMPERSONATE.

 |Minimum supported client||Windows XP [desktop apps only]|